MatiXOfficial/smart-camera/README.md

 - email

 # Usage
+Before running the software, update email configuration in `config.json`.

-Go to the root directory of the project and run:
+To start the program, go to the root directory of the project and run:
 ```
 python main.py
 ```